Germany/South Africa. 2006.

 Med student Matt is dragged away just before finals by his brother John, along with Nick’s girlfriend Nicki and two other friends.
 John flies them over to a family home on an island for a weekend of partying.
 As they settle in, they abruptly find themselves attacked by rabid dogs, which come from an abandoned research lab on the island.
 The dogs appear to be intelligent and bite through the mooring ropes to set the plane adrift.
 As the group try to find a means to get off the island, the dogs attack from every side, forcing them into a desperate siege inside the house.

-The film stars Michelle Rodriguez who had come to fame in Girlfight (2000) and was gaining a name in Resident Evil (2002) and S.W.A.T.
-(2003).
+The film stars Michelle Rodriguez who had come to fame in Girlfight (2000) and was gaining a name in Resident Evil (2002), S.W.A.T.
+(2003) and tv’s Lost (2004-10).
 Through these, Rodriguez had crafted a persona as a tough, hard-assed street fighter but the disappointment of The Breed is that it writes no more than a standard Final Girl/girlfriend role for Rodriguez that fails to let her do anything to kick ass beyond a couple of moments on a zipline and fighting dogs.
 Rather than the no-name cast that usually populate these films, The Breed features some names such as Oliver Hudson, Taryn Manning and Eric Lively who have subsequently been rising up through the tv ranks.